A Different Spin on a Seminar Invitation

 Feb 15, 2018

 A few years back, Jeff Toister, owner of Toister Performance Solutions, decided to put a different spin on things for Customer Service Week.
-Toister, a nationally acclaimed consultant on customer service and human resources issues, decided to focus on a seminar that would enable attendees who already appreciated the value of good customer service to take it to the next level.
+Toister, a nationally acclaimed consultant, speaker and author on customer service issues, decided to focus on a seminar that would enable attendees who already appreciated the value of good customer service to take it to the next level.
 In order to generate interest in the offer, Toister decided to forego the traditional printed invitation to the event by mailing out flying discs to a select group of clients and prospects.
-With an average response rate of 1 - 2% on most direct mail campaigns, Toister was thrilled to report a 14.7% closure rate for RSVP's to the sminar - that fulfilled his attendance goal at the workshop by 100%.
-An additional 9.8% of recipients were interested, but had a scheduling conflice that day.
+With an average response rate of 1 - 2% on most direct mail campaigns, Toister was thrilled to report a 14.7% closure rate for RSVP's to the seminar - that fulfilled his attendance goal at the workshop by 100%.
+An additional 9.8% of recipients were interested, but had a scheduling conflict that day.
 And these figures don't take into account the number of people who commented to him about the unusual invitation months later - proving that he was staying top-of-mind with those customers/prospects.
+All-in-all, he had a response rate of 89% within one week of the flying discs being mailed out with some people calling just to say they really liked the invitation.

-When asked if results like this were typical, Beerfas replied, "Given an accurate focus on the target market, an item that is geared to attract their attention, and good presentation through delivery and packaging, results like this (and even better) are absolutely achievable."
+When asked if results like this were typical, Beerfas replied, "Given an accurate focus on the target market, an item that is geared to attract their attention, and good presentation through delivery, messaging and packaging, results like this are absolutely achievable."